simonwep/nason/README.md

 | `boolean` | ✅ Fully supported                  |
 | `null`    | ✅ Fully supported                  |

-> `undefined` is not part of the json specification and will throw an error if you try to serialize it.
+> `undefined` is not part of the JSON specification and will throw an error if you try to serialize it.

 > I'm facing several problems supporting floating-point numbers.
-PR's and / or issues with ideas / suggestions are highly appreciated!
+PRs and/or issues with ideas/suggestions are highly appreciated!

 ### Plugins